Skip to Main Content

 Consider the following:

-• What type of evidence do they use to support their argument?
-Data, personal opinions, etc.?
+• What type of evidence does this news article use to support their argument?
+Data, other people's research, personal opinions, etc.?

 Group 4 (your birthday is October, November, or December)